abyssalen/how-many-genie-lamps/README.md

 $ how-many-genie-lamps --help

 How Many Genie Lamps?
 0.1
-Calculates how many genie lamps are required to meet a certain level or experience
+Calculates how many genie lamps and books of knowledge are required to meet a certain level or experience

 USAGE:
     how-many-genie-lamps.exe [OPTIONS]